sudomateo/Asynchronous-Programming-in-Rust/ch05/e-fibers-windows/README.md

 ## Running the example

-This example uses the unstable feature "naked_functions" so we need to run it using nightly Rust.
+This example uses the feature "naked_functions" so we need to run it using nightly Rust until https://github.com/rust-lang/rust/pull/134213 is released in stable Rust.
 There are two ways to do that.

 1. Tell cargo to use the nightly toolchain when you run the program: